Changes in electric-field noise due to thermal transformation of a surface ion trap: Results

 In addition to containing information about the atomic composition of the trap, Auger spectra also allow us to determine the chemical state of the aluminum at the trap surface.
 The aluminum state can be deduced from the lineshape of the aluminum Auger peaks, combined with the ratio of aluminum to other elements.
 Aluminum Auger spectra taken before or after six of the ten heat treatments are shown in Fig.~\ref{fig:aluminum_lineshape}.

 The ratio of oxygen to aluminum at the trap surface was greater than 1:1 during \textsc{heat 1}, as shown in Fig.~\ref{fig:heat_rep_surface_frac}.
 This, in combination with a shift of the 1404~eV Auger peak by -8~eV, as shown in Fig.~\ref{fig:aluminum_lineshape}, is indicative of oxidized aluminum \cite{Timmermans2002-Al-chem-auger}.
 This is consistent with the trap's history, as it had been exposed to atmosphere but not yet milled at the start of \textsc{heat 1}.
-Given the large carbon signal, there may also have been aluminum carbide present at this time.
+The presence of carbon suggests that hydrocarbon contamination also built up on the surface during this exposure.

 The aluminum spectra measured before \textsc{heat} 6, 7, and 10, and plotted in Fig.~\ref{fig:aluminum_lineshape}, each have five distinct peaks and qualitatively match spectra of elemental aluminum \cite{McGuire1979-auger} ~\footnote{We note that the largest feature in these measured spectra can be found at 1404~eV, while the largest feature in the elemental aluminum reference spectrum in \cite{McGuire1979-auger} is located at 1389~eV.
 We attribute this mismatch to electron-analyzer calibration differences.}.
 The corresponding surface compositions plotted in Fig.~\ref{fig:heat_rep_surface_frac} show that the surface contamination was relatively low during these heat treatments, which is consistent with the aluminum being primarily elemental.